johanmha/skriverier/blogger/reisebrev_fra_nordicjs_2025.md

 ### The Cake Is a Lie...
 And So Is Your Login’s Accessibility

 Hvem: Ramona Schwering
-Jobber med: Developer Advodate hos Auth0
+Jobber med: Developer Advocate at Auth0

 Referansen "the cake is a lie" kommer fra spillet Portal, som kom ut en gang for over 20 år siden.